Bali Retreat 2026

 I have found the one that serves me well in Bali is Good Riddance Tropical Insect Repellent.
 It’s a natural product, so no nasties.

-And I have found that it has the bonus gift of soothing any bites you do get.
+And it has the bonus blessing of soothing any bites you do get.

 If you’re a Bass Coasty, they have it at Health and Ecology Wonthaggi, and it’s also available online.